Skip to main content

 Despite a growing need, there is a shortage of substance use disorder services offered in many rural communities across America.

-Detoxification is an initial step of substance use disorder treatment that involves managing acute intoxication, withdrawal, and minimizing medical complications.
-A 2009 Maine Rural Health Research Center research and policy brief, Few and Far Away: Detoxification Services in Rural Areas, found that 82% of rural residents live in a county without a detox provider.
-The lack of detox providers in rural areas creates a barrier to care that could result in patients forgoing or delaying needed treatment.
+Detoxification is an initial step of substance use disorder treatment that involves managing acute intoxication and withdrawal as well as minimizing medical complications.
+The lack of detox providers in many rural areas creates a barrier to care that could result in patients forgoing or delaying needed treatment.
 In lieu of a detox provider in a rural community, the local emergency room or county jail, although not the most appropriate location for detoxification services, must often serve as a substitute.
+The 2024 article Rural–Urban Differences in Out-of-Network Treatment Initiation and Engagement Rates for Substance Use Disorders reports similar issues, showing that there are lower rates of substance abuse treatment initiation and engagement in rural areas compared to urban areas.

-A shortage of mental health and substance use disorder clinicians in rural communities led to the development of new models to bridge the gap and provide needed mental health and substance use disorder services using allied behavioral health workers, such as:
+A shortage of mental health and substance use disorder clinicians in rural communities led to the development of new models to bridge the gap and provide needed mental health and substance use disorder services using allied behavioral health workers.
+Some examples include:

 Reproductive, Obstetric, and Maternal Health Services